dwrik/wc/README.md

 # wc

-## Description

-This is a `Java` implementation of the Unix core tool `wc`.
+This is a _java_ implementation of the Unix core tool `wc`.

 ![wc command line execution](./images/screenshot.png "wc command line execution")

-The cli has been implemented using [picocli](https://picocli.info/) and native executable has been generated using [GraalVM](https://www.graalvm.org/).
+The cli is built using [picocli](https://picocli.info/) and the native executable is generated using [GraalVM](https://www.graalvm.org/).
 The executable is an `arm64` binary compiled on an M1 Macbook Air 2020.

-The binary generated is standalone i.e. everything required to run it is packaged into it.
-No java installation (jre, jdk, etc.) is necessary thanks to _GraalVM native-image_.
-The binary can be executed just like any other by simply invoking it on the command line:
+The binary generated is standalone i.e. everything required to run it, is packaged into it.
+Java installation of any kind (JRE, JDK, JVM etc.) is not required thanks to _GraalVM native-image_.
+The binary can be executed just like any other command line application by simply invoking it on the command line:

 ```
 >>> ./wc test.txt